Vaughan Gething to be the next first minister of Wales

 Economy minister Vaughan Gething has been announced as the next Welsh Labour leader and first minister of Wales at an event on Saturday.

-Vaughan Gething has been elected as the next Welsh Labour leader and First Minister of Wales.
+Vaughan Gething has been elected as the next Welsh Labour leader and First Minister of Wales, the first black leader of any European country.

 Mr Gething beat his only rival, the education minister Jeremy Miles.